nicholas-fong/SRTM-GeoTIFF/README.md

 $python3 whichalos.py
 ```

-### some older snippet to determine which GeoTIFF tile to use:
+### Some older snippet to determine which GeoTIFF tile to use:

 For NASA and USGS (1-pixel overlapping tiles):
 ```